vwal/nfs_automount/README.md

 * Written in bash script with modular and clear syntax.

-* Tested on Ubuntu 12.x (should also work on Debian) and CentOS 6.x (should also work on RedHat).
+* Tested on Ubuntu 12.x (also tested on Debian Bullseye as a cronjob) and CentOS 6.x (should also work on RedHat).

 * Distributed under MIT license.

 This complete rewrite of nfs_automount is based on older versions I wrote ([July 2010](http://my.galagzee.com/2010/07/23/mounting-nfs-share-after-boot-and-checking-up-on-it-periodically/), [May 2011](http://my.galagzee.com/2011/05/26/nfs-automount-linux-version/), and [December 2011](http://my.galagzee.com/2011/12/19/nfs-enforcer/)).
 When I started making further changes to the script in July 2013 I was unhappy with the original script's deeply nested structure which made it problmatic to extend it as I wanted.
 I also came across [AutoNFS](https://help.ubuntu.com/community/AutomaticallyMountNFSSharesWithoutAutofsHowto) script on Ubuntu's Community Wiki which gave me further ideas and inspiration.